The conformal Killing spinor initial data equations: Introduction

-For applications involving the the conformal Einstein field equations ---say in its spinorial formulation, one frequently has to fix the gauge and write the equations in components.
-Despite the fact that, at first glance, the conformal Einstein field equations expressed in components with respect to an arbitrary spin frame seem to be overwhelmingly complicated, as shown in \cite{GasVal17}, symmetry assumptions (spherical symmetry in the latter case) greatly reduce the number of equations to be analysed.
-In the case of Petrov type D spacetimes, e.g.the Kerr-de Sitter spacetime, the symmetries of the spacetime are closely related to the existence of Killing spinors.
-Therefore, a natural question in this setting is whether a conformal version of the Killing spinor initial data equations introduced in \cite{GarVal08c} can be found.
-In other words, what are the extra conditions that one has to impose on an initial data set for the conformal Einstein field equations so that the arising development contains a Killing spinor?
-This question is answered in this article by deriving such conditions which we call the \emph{conformal Killing spinor initial data equations}
+As previously mentioned, in the case of Petrov type D spacetimes such as the Kerr-de Sitter spacetime, the symmetries of the spacetime are closely related to the existence of Killing spinors.
+Hence, a natural question is whether there exists a conformal counterpart ---i.e. in the unphysical framework--- of the Killing spinor initial data equations introduced in \cite{GarVal08c}.
+In other words, what are the extra conditions that one has to impose on an initial data set for the CFEs so that the arising development contains a Killing spinor?
+This question is answered in this article by deriving such conditions, these being termed the \emph{conformal Killing spinor initial data equations}.